-Andrew Dexter was born March 28, 1779, in Brookfield, Mass.
-He was named after his father, a prosperous textile merchant.
+Born on March 28, 1779, in Brookfield, Mass., Andrew Dexter was named after his father, a prosperous textile merchant.
 He grew up in Providence, graduated from Brown and moved to Boston to take up the law.
-He studied with his uncle, Samuel Dexter, who became the third U.S. Secretary of the Treasury.
-In 1808, he married Charlotte Morton, the daughter of Perez Morton and niece of Fanny Apthorp, who committed suicide after giving birth to Perez Morton’s illegitimate child.
+Dexter then studied with his uncle, Samuel Dexter, later named the third U.S. Secretary of the Treasury.

-Coffee at the time was a luxury beverage that marked the people who drank it as cosmopolitan, as elite.
-As Dexter began to amass wealth, he became seized with the ambition to build an enormous exchange that would serve as Boston’s financial nerve center – and serve coffee.
+Coffee, a luxury beverage at the time, marked the people who drank it as cosmopolitan, as elite.
+As Dexter began to amass wealth, an ambition seized him.
+He wanted to build an enormous exchange that would serve as Boston’s financial nerve center – and serve coffee.